NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Experimental Setup

 \subsection{Metrics}

-We employ several quantitative metrics to evaluate the performance and effectiveness of our proposed approach in comparison to the baselines.
-These metrics are applied to different combinations of outputs and target signals, as outlined below: \begin{enumerate}[itemsep=0pt] \item \texttt{*$^{\textbf{T}}$}: The final step of the algorithmic execution, $\hat{y}^{(T)}$, as predicted from the termination, compared to the final step of the algorithm, $y^{(T)}$. \item\texttt{*$^{\textbf{t}}$}: Each step of the algorithmic execution, $\hat{y}^{(t)}$, compared to each step of the algorithm, $y^{(t)}$. \item \texttt{*$^{\textbf{GT}}$}: The final step of the algorithm, $y^{(T)}$, and the final step of the algorithmic execution -- either before, as predicted from the termination, $\hat{y}^{(T)}$, or after training with ground truth optimisation, $\hat{y}^{(T+1)}$ -- compared to the ground truth from the input dataset, $y_{gt}$. \end{enumerate} We utilise the definition above and apply it to our metrics, each denoted with the corresponding superscript, e.g. \texttt{[metric]}$^{\textbf{T}}$.
+We employ several quantitative metrics to evaluate the performance of our proposed approach compared to the baselines.
+These metrics are applied to different combinations of outputs and target signals, as outlined below: \begin{enumerate}[itemsep=0pt] \item \texttt{*$^{\textbf{T}}$}: The final step of the neural algorithmic execution, $\hat{y}^{(T)}$, as predicted from the termination, compared to the final step of the algorithm, $y^{(T)}$. \item\texttt{*$^{\textbf{t}}$}: Each step of the neural algorithmic execution, $\hat{y}^{(t)}$, compared to each step of the algorithm, $y^{(t)}$. \item \texttt{*$^{\textbf{GT}}$}: The final step of the algorithm, $y^{(T)}$, and the final step of the neural algorithmic execution -- either before, as predicted from the termination, $\hat{y}^{(T)}$, or after training with ground truth optimisation, $\hat{y}^{(T+1)}$ -- compared to the ground truth from the input dataset, $y_{gt}$. \end{enumerate} We utilise the definition above and apply it to our metrics, each denoted with the corresponding superscript, e.g. \texttt{[metric]}$^{\textbf{T}}$.

-\textbf{Registration Accuracy. } First, we assess the performance of our method as a pose regressor, which is the primary goal of pointcloud registration algorithms.
-We use the \gls{rte}$(\downarrow)$ and \gls{rre}$(\downarrow)$ from the KITTI metrics \citep{kittimetrics}, where:
+\textbf{Registration Accuracy. } First, we assess the performance of our method as a pose regressor, which is the primary goal of point cloud registration algorithms.
+We use the \gls{rte}$(\downarrow)$ and \gls{rre}$(\downarrow)$ from the KITTI metrics \cite{kittimetrics}, where:

 Here, $\hat{t}$ and $\hat{R}$ are the estimated translation and rotation from the model, $R$, $t$ are the ground truth values, and $Tr(\cdot)$ represents the trace of a matrix.
-Lower values in \gls{rte} and \gls{rre} metrics \citep{kittimetrics} indicate better performance.
+Lower values in \gls{rte} and \gls{rre} metrics \cite{kittimetrics} indicate better performance.
 We compare our approach against the original algorithm used for its training, in RTE$^{\textbf{T}}$ and RRE$^{\textbf{T}}$, and the ground truth, in RTE$^{\textbf{GT}}$ and RRE$^{\textbf{GT}}$.
-As NAR-*ICP outputs correspondences and transformed pointclouds, we need to extract the estimated relative transformation from the predictions.
-To retrieve the estimated translation and rotation, we apply \gls{svd} on the nodes corresponding to the predicted target $P_n$ and transformed source $\hat{P}_m$ pointclouds.
-These metrics allow us to measure our method's raw potential as a pose regressor by providing insights into how well the model can align two sets of 3D pointclouds.
+To retrieve the estimated relative transformations from NAR-*ICP, we apply \gls{svd} on the nodes corresponding to the predicted target $P_n$ and transformed source $\hat{P}_m$ point clouds.